-- Most software programs have built-in help systems that provide instructions for most tasks.
+- · Most software programs have built-in help systems that provide instructions for most tasks.
 If you are having difficulty performing a specific task within a software program, refer to the help system for that program.
 Help systems are typically accessible from a menu or button in the program, and frequently from the F1 key. - If you are having difficulty with the Windows operating system or one of its components, refer to the Windows help system.
 It is accessible from the Windows Start menu. - To determine if problems are caused by newly installed software, verify that: - Your computer has the minimum memory requirements needed to use the software.
 See the information supplied with the software to verify memory requirements.
 (If you just installed an adapter or memory, you might have a memory-address conflict.) - The software is designed to operate on your computer. - Other software works on your computer. - The software you are using works correctly on another computer. - If you received any error messages while using the software program, see the printed documentation supplied with the software or the help system for that software for a description of the messages and solutions to the problem. - Check with your software manufacturer to see if any updates are available.
 Many software manufacturers make updates available from the World Wide Web. - If the software program used to work correctly, but does not work correctly now, do the following: - On the Windows 7 operating system, click Start → Control Panel → System and Security → System → System Protection → System Restore.
-Then, follow the instructions on the screen. - On the Windows 8 operating system, open Control Panel and click System and Security → System → System Protection → System Restore.
-Then, follow the instructions on the screen. - If you are unable to resolve the problem through other methods, uninstall the software program and reinstall it.
+Then, follow the instructions on the screen. - On the Windows 8.1 operating system, open Control Panel and click System and Security → System → System Protection → System Restore.
+Then, follow the instructions on the screen.